POSH

 What to do right now

-The first job is to protect the child, preserve the evidence, and reduce further harm.
+The first job is to protect the child, preserve evidence safely, and reduce further harm.

 What not to do